 Taking a short break after the ordeal, 2000 proved to be the second "Year of Benicio".
 He first appeared in The Way of the Gun (2000), directed by friend and writer Christopher McQuarrie.
 Then he went to work for actor's director Steven Soderbergh in Traffic (2000).
 A complex and graphic film, this nonetheless became a widespread success and Oscar winner.
 His role as conflicted Mexican policeman Javier Rodriguez functions as the movie's real heart amid an all-star ensemble cast, and many praised this as the year's best performance, a sentiment validated by a Screen Actor's Guild Award for "Best Actor".
 He also gave a notable performance in Snatch (2000) directed by Guy Ritchie, which was released several weeks later, and The Pledge (2001) directed by Sean Penn.
 Possessing sleepy good looks reminiscent of James Dean or Marlon Brando, Del Toro has often jokingly been referred to as the "Spanish Brad Pitt".

-With his newfound celebrity, Del Toro has become a sort of heartthrob, being voted one of People magazine's "50 Most Beautiful People" as well as "Most Eligible Bachelors".
-A favorite of film fans for years for his diverse and "cool guy" gangster roles, he is currently becoming a mainstream favorite respected for his acting skills and choices.
-So far very careful in his choices and who he works with, Del Toro can boast an impressive resume of films with some of the most influential and respected people in the film business.
+With his newfound celebrity, Del Toro has become a sort of heartthrob, being voted one of People magazine's "50 Most Beautiful People" as well as "Most Eligible Bachelors."
+A favorite of film fans for years for his diverse and "cool guy" gangster roles, he has become a mainstream favorite, respected for his acting skills and choices.
+So far very careful in his projects and who he works with, Del Toro can boast an impressive resume of films alongside some of the most influential and talented people in the film business.

 - IMDb Mini Biography By: Brian Stewart